March 26, 2026

 • Incidental expenses (e.g., tips, parking, laundry, and similar costs)

 Meals and incidentals are grouped under the M&IE category.
-The General Services Administration (GSA) sets separate rates for lodging and M&IE. Airfare, car rentals, and other business travel expenses fall outside per diem.
+The General Services Administration (GSA) sets separate rates for lodging and M&IE. Airfare, car rentals, and other business travel expenses are not covered by per diem.

 Traditional reimbursement requires employees to save every receipt and submit detailed reports.
 Per diem flips this approach: employees receive a set daily allowance up front or as a fixed reimbursement, regardless of what they actually spend.